Pathways to Smiles

 Build awareness of and interest in the oral health professions among 14–18-year-old students across the United States.

-Create long-term tracking for student engagement and interest in the oral health professions that follow attendees through their middle, high school and college journeys.
+Create long-term tracking of student engagement and interest in the oral health professions that follow attendees through their middle, high school and college journeys.

 Timeline